uiuc-ae-computing/uiuc-ae-computing.github.io/docs/python-setup.md

             Python 3.11.11

-### Install an Integrated Development Environment
+### Install VS Code

 An integrated development environment (IDE) "is a software application that helps programmers develop software code efficiently.
 It increases developer productivity by combining capabilities such as software editing, building, testing, and packaging in an easy-to-use application.
 Just as writers use text editors and accountants use spreadsheets, software developers use IDEs to make their job easier" (from [Amazon AWS](https://aws.amazon.com/what-is/ide/#:~:text=An%20integrated%20development%20environment%20(IDE,programmers%20develop%20software%20code%20efficiently.))).

-We suggest installing [Visual Studio Code](https://code.visualstudio.com/) (VS Code) but you are free to use any other IDE.
+We suggest installing [Visual Studio Code](https://code.visualstudio.com/) (VS Code).
 Go to [https://code.visualstudio.com/Download](https://code.visualstudio.com/Download) to download and install VS Code.

 Some popular alternatives are:
 - [Jupyter Notebook App](https://jupyter.org/).
 The Jupyter Notebook App is an easy way to work with Python and should already be installed through Anaconda.
 - [PyCharm](https://www.jetbrains.com/pycharm/).
 PyCharm is a popular IDE that is pretty easy to use out of the box.
 The free version is fine, though student licenses are available for the pro version [here](https://www.jetbrains.com/community/education/#students).
 - [Atom](https://atom.io/).
 Atom is a text editor that is a lightweight alternative to full IDEs with plug-ins available to give more features than simple Jupyter notebooks.

-## Set Up a VS Code Workspace and Conda Environment for this Tutorial
+## Set Up a Project for this Tutorial

-1. Create a folder for the files associated with this tutorial.
+You should organize your code files into directories (or folders) based on projects (or assignments).
 For example, you might store files for this tutorial in a `computing-readiness` folder within a `projects` folder (where you store all coursework) within your `Documents` folder, organized like this:

-    ```bash
     ├── Documents
     │   ├── personal
     │   ├── projects
     │       ├── ae202
     │       ├── ae370
     │       ├── computing-readiness
     │           ├── python-refresher.ipynb

-    ```
+You should then create and use a separate Conda environment for each project.
+VS Code provides a good explanation for why: "A best practice among Python developers is to use a project-specific virtual environment.
+Once you activate that environment, any packages you then install are isolated from other environments, including the global interpreter environment, reducing many complications that can arise from conflicting package versions."

+1. Create a folder for the files associated with this tutorial.

     You can create this folder in the command prompt using the following commands (assuming the folder structure shown above):